ozanMSFT/pytorch-wiki/_Footer.md

-Pytorch presented to you with love by Adam, Soumith and Sam
+Pytorch presented to you with love by the PyTorch Team of contributors